qilingframework/qiling/.github/PULL_REQUEST_TEMPLATE.md

 ### Which kind of PR do you create?

-- [] This PR only contains minor fixes and doesn't need extra tests.
+- [ ] This PR only contains minor fixes.
-- [] This PR contains major feature update and has enough tests.
+- [ ] This PR contains major feature update.
-- [] This PR introduce a new function/api for Qiling Framework.
+- [ ] This PR introduce a new function/api for Qiling Framework.

 ### Coding convention?

-- [] The new code conforms to Qiling Framework naming convention.
+- [ ] The new code conforms to Qiling Framework naming convention.
-- [] The imports are arranged properly.
+- [ ] The imports are arranged properly.
-- [] Essential comments are added.
+- [ ] Essential comments are added.
-- [] The reference of the new code is pointed out.
+- [ ] The reference of the new code is pointed out.

+### Extra tests?

+- [ ] No extra tests are needed for this PR.
+- [ ] I have added enough tests for this PR.
+- [ ] Tests will be added after some discussion and review.

 ### Changelog?

-- [] This PR doesn't need to update Changelog.
+- [ ] This PR doesn't need to update Changelog.
-- [] Changelog will be updated after some proper review.
+- [ ] Changelog will be updated after some proper review.
-- [] Changelog has been updated in my PR.
+- [ ] Changelog has been updated in my PR.

 ### Target branch?

-- [] The target branch is dev branch.
+- [ ] The target branch is dev branch.

 ### One last thing

-- [] I have read the [contribution guide](https://docs.qiling.io/en/latest/contribution/)
+- [ ] I have read the [contribution guide](https://docs.qiling.io/en/latest/contribution/)

 -----